olliw42/fastmavlink/examples/README.md

 # The fastMavlink Library: Examples #

 There are usually so many different ways of how to implement and realize one and the same goal, that code examples hardly can cover them.
-The following examples hence may not match exactly what you need.
+The following examples, which are written for Arduino, hence may not match exactly what you need.
 They however hopefully provide insight into how the fastMavlink library can be used, and they may serve as starting templates for your own projects.

 ## Assumed Interface ##